ruggeri/tech-notes/web/architecture-lecture.md

 0. JRuby
 0. Webrick vs Puma; multi-threading.
 0. DB Perf: RAM vs Disk.
 Reads vs Writes.
+    * Can mention RDS.
 0. Scale up is easy; do it first.
+    * More cores, more ram, faster disks.

 **Scaling Out App Tier**

 0. Nginx as a reverse proxy.
+    * Mention ELB.
 0. Add app machines.
 They can be cheap for best perf/cost ratio.
 0. DB is chokepoint; runs on a fancy machine.
 0. Also increases redundancy.